 A note from the team

-Where our information comes from.
-Short version: the programs themselves.
-State fish and wildlife agencies across all 50 states (CT DEEP, MA DMF, NY DEC, FWC, TPWD, CDFW, ODFW and the rest), NOAA NDBC buoys for saltwater and Great Lakes conditions, USGS stream gauges for freshwater flow and water-temp readings, charter captains and tackle shops for what's actually biting.
-Regulations and size limits get double-checked against the state that sets them — not against a forum thread from three years ago.
-When a program changes its rules, we update the guide.
+Where the data comes from.
+State fish and wildlife agencies across all 50 states (CT DEEP, MA DMF, NY DEC, FWC, TPWD, CDFW, ODFW and the rest), NOAA NDBC buoys for saltwater and Great Lakes conditions, USGS stream gauges for freshwater flow and water-temp readings, and charter captains and tackle shops for what's actually biting.
+Regulations and size limits get double-checked against the state that sets them.
+When a state changes its rules, the guides get updated.

 When we get something wrong — and it happens, because fishing is a moving target — we want to hear about it.
-A closed ramp, a discontinued lure, a regulation that just changed: email us at hello@hookedfisherman.com and we'll get the article updated.
+A closed ramp, a discontinued lure, a regulation that just changed: email us at hello@hookedfisherman.comand we'll get the article updated.

 And for the full-disclosure folks: Hooked Fisherman is a Connecticode LLC property.
 The site is supported by display ads and affiliate links on some gear reviews.
 No brand or advertiser gets editorial input.
 If a product is bad, we'll say so even if it's on a list we'd technically earn from.